-In concert she has appeared with the Orchestra of the Age of Enlightenment/Sir Simon Rattle (BBC Proms and Festspielhaus Baden-Baden), the Bach Akademie Stuttgart/Helmuth Rilling, at the Edinburgh Festival/Sir Charles Mackerras, the National Symphony Orchestra (Washington)/Rilling, the Royal Liverpool Philharmonic/Vassily Petrenko, the Orchestra of La Scala Milan/Myung-Whun Chung, the Los Angeles Philharmonic/Pablo Heras-Casado, the Boston Symphony/Thomas Adès, the New York Philharmonic Orchestra/Alan Gilbert, Cleveland Orchestra/Franz Welser-Möst, Le Concert d’Astree/Emanuelle Haïm, the Orpheus Chamber Orchestra, the Scottish Chamber Orchestra/Robin Ticciati, the Philharmonia/Esa-Pekka Salonen, the BBC Symphony/Jiri Belohlavek, the London Philharmonic/Vladimir Jurowski and Yannick Nézet-Séguin, the Rotterdam Philharmonic/Nézet-Séguin, the Swedish Radio Symphony Orchestra/Daniel Harding at the Baltic Sea Festival and the BBC Proms, and both the Berlin Philharmonic and the Orchestra of Bavarian Radio under Rattle.
+In concert she has appeared with the Orchestra of the Age of Enlightenment and Sir Simon Rattle (BBC Proms and Festspielhaus Baden-Baden), the Bach Akademie Stuttgart and Helmuth Rilling, at the Edinburgh Festival with Sir Charles Mackerras, the National Symphony Orchestra, Washington with Rilling, the Royal Liverpool Philharmonic Orchestra with Vassily Petrenko, the Orchestra of the Teatro alla Scala Milan with Myung-Whun Chung, the Los Angeles Philharmonic Orchestra with Pablo Heras-Casado, the Boston Symphony Orchestra with Thomas Adès, the New York Philharmonic Orchestra with Alan Gilbert, Cleveland Orchestra with Franz Welser-Möst, Le Concert d’Astree with Emanuelle Haïm, the Scottish Chamber Orchestra with Robin Ticciati, the Philharmonia Orchestra with Esa-Pekka Salonen, the BBC Symphony Orchestra with Jiri Belohlavek, the London Philharmonic Orchestra with Vladimir Jurowski and Yannick Nézet-Séguin, the Rotterdam Philharmonic Orchestra and Nézet-Séguin, the Swedish Radio Symphony Orchestra with Daniel Harding at the Baltic Sea Festival and the BBC Proms, and both the Berliner Philharmoniker and the Symphonieorchester des Bayerischen Rundfunks under Sir Simon Rattle.
 She has appeared in recital throughout Europe and North America.

-In opera she has sung Marschallin (Der Rosenkavalier), Pamina (Die Zauberflöte), Micaela (Carmen), Female Chorus (The Rape of Lucretia) and Donna Elvira (Don Giovanni) for the Glyndebourne Festival; Pamina for the Baden-Baden Festival with the Berlin Philharmonic and Rattle, the Lucerne Festival with Harding, and the Royal Opera; Countess (Le nozze di Figaro) and Governess (The Turn of the Screw) for Glyndebourne on Tour; Helena (A Midsummer Night’s Dream) for both the Teatro Real, Madrid and the Glyndebourne Festival; Poppea (Monteverdi L'Incoronazione di Poppea) for English National Opera; Miranda (Ades’ The Tempest) for the Royal Opera; Handel’s L’Allegro for the Paris Opera; and Countess Almaviva for the Aix-en-Provence Festival.
-She made her Metropolitan Opera debut as Euridice, returning for Micaela.
+In opera she has sung Marschallin (Strauss Der Rosenkavalier), Pamina (Mozart Die Zauberflöte), Micaela (Bizet Carmen), Female Chorus (Britten The Rape of Lucretia) and Donna Elvira (Mozart Don Giovanni) for Glyndebourne Festival Opera; Pamina for the Baden-Baden Festival with the Berliner Philharmoniker and Rattle, the Lucerne Festival with Harding, and the Royal Opera House, Covent Garden; Countess (Mozart Le nozze di Figaro) and Governess (Britten The Turn of the Screw) for Glyndebourne on Tour; Helena (Britten A Midsummer Night’s Dream) for both the Teatro Real, Madrid and the Glyndebourne Festival; Poppea (Monteverdi L'Incoronazione di Poppea) for English National Opera; Miranda (Ades The Tempest) for the Royal Opera; Handel L’Allegro for the Opéra National de Paris and Countess Almaviva for the Aix-en-Provence Festival.
+She made her Metropolitan Opera debut as Euridice (Gluck Orfeo ed Euridice) returning for Micaela (Bizet Carmen).